PDF to HTML / Command Line Reference

 -debug-log

-Turn on the debug logging.
-Details about the conversion are stored in the debug log.
+Turn on debug logging to troubleshoot conversion issues.
+Details about the conversion process, including resource loading, rendering steps, and error messages are stored in the debug log.
+Use this when conversions fail or produce unexpected results.
 The URL of the log can be obtained from the getDebugLogUrl method or available in conversion statistics.

 Default: